pargyropoulos/Ebb_n_Flow_Hydro_Controller/README.md

 Keeping track of time and setting alarms by controlling the RTC DS1307.

-Controls two digitital I/Os.
+Controls two digitital I/Os:

-Inputs are connected to the water level float switches.
+Inputs are connected to the water float switches.

 Outputs utilize two 12v/220v - 10A relays, for controlling the water pumps.